-Roger Dunaway enters his eighth season as the Assistant Athletic Director for Athletics Communications at Tulane University, and the 2013-14 campaign marks his 17th year in the media relations field.
+Roger Dunaway enters his ninth season as the Assistant Athletic Director for Athletics Communications at Tulane University, and the 2014-15 campaign marks his 18th year in the media relations field.
 He was appointed to his current position on July 28, 2006.

-He works directly with the Tulane football, women's golf and women's tennis programs, and was the contact for the Green Wave men's basketball team from 2006-09.
+Dunaway works directly with the Tulane football and women's golf programs, and was the contact for the Green Wave men's basketball team from 2006-09 and the women's tennis team from 2011-2014.

 In 2011-12, he was the local media coordinator for the 2012 NCAA Men's Basketball Final Four at the Mercedes-Benz Superdome and was a member of the New Orleans 2012 NCAA Men's Basketball Final Four Public Relations Committee.
 He also assisted with the 2012 BCS National Championship in New Orleans.